 LESSER CORNSTALK BORER

-and southwestern growing areas.
-It is usually a problem during hot,
+southwestern growing areas.
+It is usually a problem during hot, dry

-dry weather, and is more often a problem on coarse, sandy soils
+weather, and is more often a problem on coarse, sandy soils than on

-than on heavier soils.
-Lesser cornstalk borer larvae will feed on
+heavier soils.
+Lesser cornstalk borer larvae will feed on underground

-underground pegs and pods in addition to any part of the plant above
+pegs and pods in addition to any part of the plant above ground that